 Coverage information.
 The main section of the certificate outlines your business's insurance coverage, including your policy limits, deductibles, policy numbers, and the effective date and expiration date of your coverage.
 It'll also outline coverage details, such as claims-made coverage in the case of E&O insurance.

 Description of operations.
 Your certificate may also specify the work your business does.
 For E&O insurance, this defines the scope of your professional liability coverage (e.g., an architect is covered for designing buildings, but not for providing legal advice).

 A certificate of liability insurance can help you obtain more business opportunities.
 For example, your certificate can help you:

 Secure contracts and clients.
 A certificate of liability insurance proves to potential clients and business partners that you have E&O coverage.
 Certain clients will require proof of insurance before contracting with you, and a certificate is an efficient and easy way to accomplish that.
 You can fax or email the document to a client in seconds.

 Provide clients with peace of mind.
 At the bottom of your certificate is a box specifying the "certificate holder."
 If you arrange to have your client made an official certificate holder, they will receive notification from your insurer if you cancel your policy or allow it to lapse.
 Your clients will appreciate this guarantee of your insured status.

 The only way to obtain a certificate of liability insurance is to have an active insurance policy.
 If you don't have E&O insurance, you can complete Insureon's easy online insurance application to get quotes from top-rated carriers.

 From there, it's a matter of choosing the E&O policy that best matches your needs and working with an Insureon agent to finalize your policy details.
 Once your policy is active, you'll receive a certificate of liability insurance.

-Complete Insureon’s easy online application today to compare errors and omissions insurance quotes from top-rated U.S. companies.
+Complete Insureon’s easy online application today to compare errors and omissions insurance quotes from top-rated U.S. providers.
 Once you find the right policy for your small business, you can begin coverage in less than 24 hours.